narviii/ifb_media_reports/2025/week_47/insta_weekly_2025_47_gemini-2.5-pro.md

 # Weekly Instagram Beauty Media Landscape Report

-*   **Key Takeaway:** For the week of November 17-23, 2025, the indie landscape was defined by a tale of two launches: the warm, metallic-heavy "Artificer" collection from Fantasy Cosmetica drove a wave of coppery-bronze looks, while Terra Moons' "Night of the Leonids" collection fueled a counter-trend of deep, jewel-toned multichrome artistry.
+*   **Key Takeaway:** For the week of November 17 - November 23, 2025, the indie beauty landscape was dominated by major new collection launches, particularly Fantasy Cosmetica's 'Artificer' and Terra Moons' 'Night of the Leonids'.
+These releases fueled a strong visual trend towards high-impact, multi-dimensional shimmers, while a parallel grunge aesthetic surged through cool-toned, vampy lip combinations.

 ## 1. Overview

-*   **The Vibe:** This was a launch-heavy, product-centric week.
-The feed was dominated by swatch carousels and try-on Reels as creators dissected new collections from key indie players.
-The focus was less on lifestyle and more on detailed product performance, with multiple influencers showcasing the same palettes, creating a strong, unified market signal.

-*   **Engagement Temperature:** High and highly specific.
-Followers moved beyond generic compliments, engaging directly with shade names ("Neowise, celestine dust, & tempel are STUNNERS"), expressing clear purchase intent ("I need this collection"), and asking for dupes of unique or hard-to-find products.
-The energy was less about passive admiration and more about active consideration for purchase.
+*   **The Vibe:** The feed was electric with "newness."
+The week was heavily focused on product discovery, driven by coordinated launches from key indie players.
+Content was primarily swatch-focused, with creators dedicating entire carousels and reels to showcasing the texture and shifts of new eyeshadows.
+Unboxings, first impressions, and detailed flatlays took precedence over lifestyle content.

+*   **Engagement Temperature:** Audience sentiment was overwhelmingly positive and product-centric.
+Comments were less about the creator and more about the makeup, filled with specific questions about shades ("Neowise, celestine dust, & tempel are STUNNERS 😍"), performance, and launch dates.
+There was a palpable sense of anticipation and excitement around the new collections.

 ## 2. Product Momentum (Brand & Item Velocity)

 *   **Top Mentioned Brands:**
-    *   **Fantasy Cosmetica:** The undisputed leader this week, with its "Artificer" launch featured by nearly every major indie creator in the dataset.
+    *   **Fantasy Cosmetica:** The undisputed leader this week, with its 'Artificer' collection featured by at least six key influencers.
-    *   **Terra Moons Cosmetics:** A strong second, with its "Night of the Leonids" collection generating significant buzz for its unique multichrome singles.
+    *   **Terra Moons Cosmetics:** Generated significant buzz with its 'Night of the Leonids' single shadow collection.
+    *   **Melt Cosmetics:** The 'Edward Scissorhands' collaboration drove multiple detailed looks and unboxings.
-    *   **Rituel de Fille:** Gained significant traction late in the week with the reveal of its Black Friday "Hemlock" lip sheer.
+    *   **Rituel de Fille:** Gained traction with the reveal of its Black Friday exclusive 'Hemlock' Lip Sheer.
-    *   **Blend Bunny Cosmetics:** Maintained a steady presence in tutorials, solidifying its status as a go-to for pigmented mattes and shimmers.
+    *   **Blend Bunny Cosmetics:** Maintained steady presence through creator tutorials and Black Friday sale recommendations.
-    *   **MOB Beauty:** Featured prominently through the Courtney Quarantine "Reverie" collaboration, driving conversation around grunge aesthetics.

 *   **Viral Products:**
-    *   **Fantasy Cosmetica "Artificer" Palette:** This 9-pan palette was the week's hero product.
-Its warm, metallic, and glittery shades appeared in numerous flatlays, swatch videos, and full-face looks.
+    *   **Fantasy Cosmetica 'Artificer' Palette:** Appeared in numerous flatlays, swatch videos, and eye looks.
+The cohesive warm-metallic and industrial theme resonated strongly.
-    *   **Terra Moons "Ecliptica" Eyeshadow:** This specific emerald green single was used in a striking "tire tracks" look (DRK5VxQDEqq) and mentioned repeatedly, highlighting the demand for rich, grungy jewel tones.
+    *   **Terra Moons 'Night of the Leonids' Singles:** This 14-piece collection drove significant swatch content.
+Shades like the emerald green **'Ecliptica'** and the grungy purple-green **'Neowise'** were repeatedly highlighted.
+    *   **KIKO Milano Lip Liner '36 Cold Brown':** A single, passionate video by Courtney Quarantine about her year-long search for this "perfect" cool-toned brown liner created a significant signal of a cult-favorite product driven by scarcity.
-    *   **Rituel de Fille "Hemlock" Lip Sheer:** A late-week breakout star.
-This blackened purple shade generated immediate excitement and "I want it so bad" comments, signaling a strong appetite for moody, goth-adjacent lip colors.
+    *   **Rituel de Fille 'Hemlock' Lip Sheer:** This new blackened-purple sheer lipstick was featured by multiple creators, generating buzz for the brand's upcoming sale and signaling a demand for vampy, comfortable lip formulas.
-    *   **KIKO Milano Lip Liner in 36 "Cold Brown":** Achieved "cult classic" status after a creator shared an emotional video about finally acquiring it after a year-long search due to it being constantly sold out.
-This indicates significant pent-up demand.

 *   **The "Look" Breakdown:**
-    *   **EYES:** A clear split between two dominant textures: high-impact, foiled metallics (coppers, golds, bronzes from Fantasy Cosmetica) and deep, shifty multichromes (greens, purples, and burgundies from Terra Moons).
-Glitter toppers were used liberally across both aesthetics.
-    *   **LIPS:** A strong pivot towards grunge and goth aesthetics.
-Deep, blackened purples (`Rituel de Fille Hemlock`), unique grey-toned glosses (`MOB Beauty Linger`), and even a viral dark green (`Gucci Valentin Verdante`) were standout shades.
-    *   **CHEEKS:** Pastel pink and lavender blushes were the primary choice for softer, #coquette and #grwm style looks, often applied with a heavy hand for a doll-like effect.
+    *   **EYES:** The focus was on texture and dimension.
+Lids were dominated by high-impact, often chunky, multi-chrome and glitter toppers from the new indie collections.
+There was a clear trend of layering these special shades over a simple matte base to let the sparkle be the hero.
+    *   **LIPS:** A strong dichotomy was observed.
+One camp favored deep, vampy, and often cool-toned lips (Gucci's green lipstick, Rituel de Fille's 'Hemlock').
+The other embraced grunge-inspired combos, specifically using black or cool-brown liners to create a '90s ombré effect, often topped with a clear or subtly tinted gloss.
+    *   **CHEEKS:** Blush was present but not the main story.
+Soft pinks were the most common, used to add a flush without competing with the bold eye or lip looks.

 ## 3. Aesthetic & Hashtag Trends

 *   **Visual Themes:**
-    *   **#gothmakeup & #grungemakeup:** This was the most cohesive aesthetic trend, characterized by deep, cool-toned lips, smoky multichrome eyes, and an overall moody, alternative vibe.
+    *   **#gothmakeup & #grungemakeup:** This was the dominant aesthetic, characterized by deep, moody lip colors, cool-toned eyeshadows, and an overall alternative style.
+Creators like `s.andromedae` and `courtneyquarantine` championed this theme.
-    *   **#sparklymakeup & #etherealmakeup:** The primary counter-aesthetic, focusing on iridescent toppers, celestial-inspired multichromes (Terra Moons), and high-shine, "wet look" finishes on eyes and lips.
+    *   **#sparklymakeup & #etherealmakeup:** This trend was fueled directly by the product launches.
+Close-up videos and images focused on capturing the intense sparkle and color shifts of new multichrome eyeshadows, creating a magical, high-fantasy visual narrative.
-    *   **Industrial Chic:** A theme driven entirely by the Fantasy Cosmetica "Artificer" launch, with creators incorporating mechanical elements like wrenches and screws into their flatlays to match the palette's concept.
+    *   **Industrial Fantasy:** A specific sub-theme emerging from the Fantasy Cosmetica 'Artificer' launch, pairing warm coppers, golds, and bronzes with mechanical-themed props like wrenches and screws in flatlays.

 *   **Color Stories:**
-    *   **Molten Metals:** A dominant palette of copper, antique gold, warm bronze, and terracotta, directly from the "Artificer" collection.
-    *   **Winter Jewels:** Deep emerald green, rich burgundy, and blackened purple with strong teal and blue shifts, courtesy of the "Night of the Leonids" launch.
+    *   **Grungy Jewel Tones:** Deep emeralds, blackened purples with teal shifts, and rich cranberries were the standout shades from the Terra Moons collection.
+    *   **Cool-Toned Browns & Greys:** A clear '90s revival, seen in lip liners (`KIKO 'Cold Brown'`), eyeshadows (`Melt x Edward Scissorhands`), and even lip products (MOB Beauty's blue balm used to cool down other shades).
+    *   **Pastel Accents:** In contrast to the darker trends, creators like `linsmakeuplooks` consistently used pastel pinks and blues as strategic highlights on the inner corner and brow bone to brighten neutral looks.

 ## 4. Purchase-Intent Signals (From Comments)

 *   **"Add to Cart" Energy:**
-    *   **Glaminatrix "Merry Chrissy" Palette:** "SOLD!!!! 😍", "Got mine!🙌❤️"
-    *   **Fenty "How Many Carats" Lip Luminizer:** "I want it so bad," "I think I’m picking this up during Black Friday 😍👏"
-    *   **Terra Moons Collection:** "I was planning on being done making purchases this year, but I'm not sure if can pass up this collection!!"
+    *   **Terra Moons:** "I was planning on being done making purchases this year, but I'm not sure if can pass up this collection!!"
+    *   **MOB Beauty x Courtney Quarantine:** "i need the whole collection"
+    *   **Glisten Cosmetics 'Bliss' Palette:** "Oh my god I fear I need this palette now 😭"

 *   **Restock Demands:**
-    *   **KIKO Milano Lip Liner 36:** The core narrative of Courtney Quarantine's viral video was its year-long unavailability, highlighting massive, unfulfilled demand for cool-toned brown liners.
-    *   **Boy Smells "Les" Candle:** A creator's plea for the discontinued scent sparked comments asking for dupes, signaling a gap in the market for that specific fragrance profile.
+    *   **Boy Smells 'Les' Candle:** A creator's video lamenting the discontinuation of this scent ("please bring it back.
+I am begging you.") signals a desire for specific, unique fragrances that have been retired.
+    *   **KIKO Milano Lip Liner:** The narrative of it being out of stock for over a year implies strong, unmet demand.

 *   **Curiosity Clusters:**
-    *   **Dupe Requests:** The Gucci green lipstick (`Valentin Verdante`) prompted multiple comments seeking more affordable alternatives or comparing it to past cult products like KVD's "Plan 9."
+    *   **Gucci Green Lipstick:** High interest in finding a more accessible dupe for this unique shade ("I so need a dupe of this colour," "I've been hunting for a dupe of KVD Plan 9").
-    *   **Formula Questions:** The new Kaleidos lip glosses generated specific questions about texture and stickiness ("How is the texture on it?
-Is it gritty at all?"), showing consumers are wary of uncomfortable glitter formulas.
+    *   **Kaleidos Lip Gloss Formula:** Followers asked specific questions about texture and feel ("How is the texture on it?
+Is it gritty at all?").
+    *   **Melt x Edward Scissorhands Palette:** Viewers were keen to know about the formula, particularly the shimmers and pressed glitter, before purchasing.

 ## 5. Opportunities for the Store

 *   **Stocking Recommendations:**
-    *   Immediately prioritize the **Fantasy Cosmetica "Artificer" palette**.
-Given its widespread coverage, it's the week's most bankable item.
-    *   Curate a selection of the most talked-about **Terra Moons singles**, focusing on the deep greens (`Ecliptica`), purples (`Neowise`), and complex sparkles (`Celestine Dust`).
-    *   Lean into the grunge trend by stocking **blackened purple lipsticks** (like Rituel de Fille's Hemlock) and sourcing a high-quality, **cool-toned taupe/grey-brown lip liner** to capture the KIKO 36 demand.
+    *   **Curate "Grungy Jewel Tone" Singles:** Based on the Terra Moons hype, prioritize stocking individual multichrome shadows in deep emerald, blackened plum, and rich cranberry.
+    *   **Invest in Cool-Toned Lip Liners:** The intense interest in the KIKO 'Cold Brown' liner is a clear market signal.
+Sourcing unique, hard-to-find cool brown, grey, and taupe lip liners would meet a specific, vocal demand.
+    *   **Prioritize Themed Collections:** The success of Fantasy Cosmetica's 'Artificer' and Melt's 'Edward Scissorhands' shows that palettes with a strong, well-executed narrative and aesthetic are performing exceptionally well.
+    *   **Stock "Lip Tone Changers":** Products like MOB Beauty's blue balm, which can alter the tone of any lipstick, tap into the desire for customization and fit the grunge aesthetic.

 *   **Content Strategy:**
-    *   **Launch-focused content is king.** Replicate the successful format of detailed swatch carousels and try-on Reels for any new arrivals.
-Showing multi-chrome shifts in motion is non-negotiable.
-    *   **Create "Lip Combo" Reels.** The grunge lip trend is perfect for short-form video tutorials demonstrating how to layer liners and glosses to achieve the perfect moody pout.
-    *   **Showcase multi-use products.** Film content showing how to use unconventional eyeshadow shades (like muted purples or browns) as blush or contour, tapping into the creator trend of using products in unexpected ways.

-*   **Gap Analysis:** The intense search for dupes for the Gucci green lipstick and the KIKO cool brown liner reveals a clear market opportunity.
-Sourcing or developing products that fill these specific color and tone gaps could be highly successful.
+    *   **"Try-On-All" Reels:** Replicate `glamsmitty`'s highly effective format of trying on every shade from a new collection in a single video.
+This is a powerful sales tool, described by users as "so helpful."
+    *   **Low-Light Sparkle Demos:** Showcase glitter and multichrome products in low-light video to demonstrate their true reflect and shift, a format that consistently performs well for texture-focused products.
+    *   **"Get The Look" Tutorials:** Break down popular, replicable looks like `linsmakeuplooks`'s signature eye.
+Content that empowers followers to achieve a look themselves generates high engagement and loyalty.

+*   **Gap Analysis:**
+    *   There is an unmet need for accessible dupes of unique luxury lip colors, specifically the Gucci green lipstick.
+An indie brand could easily fill this niche.
+    *   The frustration over the discontinued Boy Smells candle points to an opportunity in the beauty-adjacent lifestyle space for complex, non-traditional scents.

 ## 6. Special insights

 *   **Emerging Micro-Trends:**
-    *   **The Pastel Accent:** A subtle but repeated technique, primarily from @linsmakeuplooks, involves finishing a standard neutral smoky eye with a sharp, unexpected pop of pastel eyeshadow (pink or blue) on the inner corner and directly under the brow arch.
-It's a modern, easily adoptable way to add color without committing to a full-color look.
-    *   **Eyeshadow as Blush:** Multiple creators were seen using cream or powder eyeshadows, particularly muted mauves and purples, as blush.
-This points to a desire for more unconventional blush tones and highlights the value of multi-purpose formulas.
+    *   **The "Inner Crease" Highlight:** `linsmakeuplooks` demonstrated a technique of placing a pastel highlight not just in the inner corner, but tucked into the curve where the eye socket meets the nose.
+This specific placement is a subtle evolution of the standard inner corner pop.
+    *   **Contrasting Lower Lash Line:** The practice of using a completely different, often bright, color on the lower lash line (e.g., lime green against a deep plum eye) is moving from editorial to a more mainstream indie look.

 *   **Unexpected Pairings:**
-    *   The most visually arresting combination of the week was pairing hyper-warm, coppery-bronze eyes (from the Artificer palette) with deep, cool-toned plum and purple lips.
-This deliberate clash of temperatures creates a sophisticated, alternative look that feels fresh and editorial.
+    *   **Eyeshadow as Blush/Highlight:** A follower noted using a purple eyeshadow from the Courtney Quarantine palette as blush.
+Similarly, `s.andromedae` used a pressed glitter eyeshadow from the Melt palette as a face highlight, demonstrating the versatility customers seek.

-*   **Creative insight:**
+*   **Creative insight**
-    *   **The Power of Concept:** The success of Fantasy Cosmetica's "Artificer" collection goes beyond the color story.
-The inclusion of a "toolkit" to repair broken makeup and the overall theme of craftsmanship taps into a core indie consumer value: creativity, customization, and sustainability.
-This narrative of empowerment—making the consumer a "crafter"—is a powerful marketing tool that builds a deeper brand connection than just selling a product.
+    *   **The "Toolkit" Ecosystem:** Fantasy Cosmetica's launch of a makeup repair and customization toolkit alongside their palette is a significant strategic move.
+It positions the brand as a partner in creativity and sustainability, not just a product seller, fostering a deeper customer relationship.
+    *   **Hyper-Local Narrative:** The Glaminatrix "Merry Chrissy" palette, with shade names like "Thong Snap" and "Servo Run," is a masterclass in using a specific cultural identity (Australian Christmas) to create a unique, humorous, and highly memorable product in a crowded holiday market.
+This hyper-localization is a powerful differentiator.